Are honors classes extra classes that I take in addition to my regular course load?

 Essentially, yes.
 Honors courses are offered in a range of general education subjects each year, so much of your honors work will be in areas outside your major.

-Honors options and independent study courses can be completed in any subject, the only restriction is that this honors work must be completed with a faculty member who carries the rank of professor, associate professor, or assistant professor.
+Honors options and independent study courses can be completed in any subject, the only restriction is that this honors work must be completed in consultation with the honors coordinator and should involve a full-time faculty member in your major or minor.
 In some cases, other established faculty members may direct honors coursework with the approval of the Schreyer Honors College.
 Any coursework that is demonstrably germane to your academic program can be completed for honors credit.
 However, it's important to first determine if a faculty member is willing to work with you on an honors option/project.
 Students typically pursue this option once deeper into coursework.

 What requirements must be met to remain in the honors program?